ioccc-src/mkiocccentry/dbg.md

  *      ...             optional format args
  */
 extern void fwerr(int error_code, FILE *stream, char const *name, char const *fmt, ...);

+/*
+ * snwerr - copy an error message string into a buffer *
+ * given:
+ *      error_code      error code
+ *      str             pointer to buffer in which to write a message
+ *      size            size of buffer, including space for a final NUL byte
+ *      name            name of function issuing the warning
+ *      fmt             format of the warning
+ *      ...             optional format args
+ */
+extern void snwerr(int error_code, char *str, size_t size, char const *name, char const *fmt, ...);
 ```

 The `werr()` function writes the same thing as `err()` but does